 2015- Oberwerk introduces the Sport ED Series- Oberwerk introduces our first apochromatic binoculars, the Sport ED Series (8×42 and 10×42).
 The use of ED (extra-low dispersion) glass eliminates chromatic aberration from the view.
 Ideal for advanced-level bird-watching and nature observation, when flawless color rendition is required.

 2017- BigBinoculars.com retired- Unable to keep up with increasing demands of running an e-commerce website, Kevin redirects bigbinoculars.com traffic to a newly-designed and professionally-managed oberwerk.com.

-2017- Oberwerk forms Oberwerk-USA- Oberwerk stops importing wood tripods and forms Oberwerk-USA, to build custom wood tripods in Dayton, OH.* Oberwerk-USA tripods feature “Slip-Stop” (U.S. Pat.
-No. 10,281,081) crash protection, and are built from select American hardwoods in poplar, maple, and walnut.
+2017- Oberwerk forms Oberwerk-USA- Oberwerk stops importing wood tripods and forms Oberwerk-USA, to build custom TR3 wood tripods in Dayton, OH.* Oberwerk-USA tripods feature “Slip-Stop” (U.S. Pat.
+No. 10,281,081) crash protection, and are built from select American maple and walnut hardwood.

 *some parts imported